Best payroll software

-With more than one million users worldwide, Xero’s payroll and accountancy platform is definitely worth considering if you’re looking for an easy way to manage employee payments.
+With more than one million users worldwide, Xero is definitely worth considering if you’re looking for an easy way to manage employee payments.
 It lets you make individual and bulk payments, and email or print out payslips for staff members.

-The software also provides you with the tools to make tax calculations and automatically submits payment data to HMRC, ensuring your company is fully compliant with the latest tax laws.
+The software also provides you with the tools to make tax calculations and automatically submits payment data, ensuring your company is fully compliant with the latest tax laws.
 When it comes to managing employees, you’re able to track working hours and manage annual leave from one platform.

 A payment solution for SMEs

 British software company Sage has also developed a payroll platform that makes it easier for businesses and human resource managers to process employ payments.
-Sporting a quick, four-step pay run, the platform lets you enter hourly or annual pay.
-Sage will handle the rest.
+Sporting a quick, four-step pay run, the platform lets you enter hourly or annual pay, and Sage will then handle the rest.

 A mobile-friendly HR solution

-If you’re looking for a mobile-friendly payroll application you should definitely take a look at Quickbooks.
-Working across smartphones, tablets and computers, the software functions as an affordable and easy system for managing employee payments
+If you’re looking for a mobile-friendly payroll application you should definitely take a look at the venerable QuickBooks from Intuit.
+Working across smartphones, tablets and computers, the software functions as an affordable and easy system for managing employee payments.

 Through the platform you’re able to generate payslips and send them directly to employees, as well as mandatory forms.
 There’s a feature to calculate maternity and sick leave too, and QuickBooks will also remind you to send payments so you don’t forget.
 You can also quickly access employees and manage pension contributions from one dashboard.